 When I was younger, my friend Jennifer’s parents would regularly order us Chinese food.
 I was obsessed with egg rolls.
-Sometimes I would just eat egg rolls for dinner.
+Sometimes I would just eat an egg roll (or a few!) for dinner.
 Jennifer and I had this really weird way of eating them in which we completely disassembled them.
 You ate the outside, then the inside.

 Always dipped in that weird orange duck sauce.

 At this point in my life, it’s been a solid four years since I’ve had Chinese food.
 So I have to settle for making my own, which I find tastes better anyway.